andreasebbehoj/ebbehoej.dk/content/post/register-based-research-with-stata/index.md

 3) or both 1 and 2 in the same study.

 You can read *a bit* more in EMA's [33-page guideline ](https://www.ema.europa.eu/en/guideline-registry-based-studies)for registry-based research, if you are so inclined.

+## Example data